nuls-io/devsite/docs/Docs/c_chain_box.md

 Here are the above 4 steps in detail.

 Each type of transaction in the business module is  registered with the transaction module with a unique transaction value, called transaction type.
 These values are 200 and above (integer).
-The value needs to be unique within this occurrence of chainbox.
+The value needs to be unique within this occurrence of ChainBox.
 The transaction type is used to distinguish the callback function of the processed transaction.
 The registration transaction interface provided by the transaction module is called when the business module is started (please refer to 'mail-example').
 When the transaction module gets a transaction to be processed, the transaction, including the transaction data and business data, will be verified according to the transaction type.
 In addition to verification, there are two functions: commitTx (save transaction business data) and rollbackTx (rollback transaction business data).

 The contents of a transaction include transaction type, timestamp, CoinData, txData, remarks, and signature.
 CoinData includes transfer data, transfer accounts, transfer accounts, transfer amounts, asset information, and so on.
 The txData contains business data.
 The business module stores its own business data in txData according to the business design.
 The signature field signs all transaction data by an elliptic curve algorithm to ensure that the data is not skewed during transmission.
 After the assembly is complete, the transaction module interface is called to create the transaction.